neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Internationalization.rst

 .. code-block:: bash

-./flow kickstart:translation --package-key Some.Package --language-key en
+./flow kickstart:translation --package-key Some.Package --source-language-key en --target-language-keys "de,fr"

-the files for the *english* translation in the package *Some.Package* will be created.
+the files for the default language *english* in the package *Some.Package* will be created as well as the translation files for *german* and *french*.

 A minimal XLIFF file looks like this: